danston/danston.github.io/_projects/gbc.md

 ---
 title: "GBC"
 image:
-  path: /assets/images/example.png
+  path: /assets/images/gbc.png
   thumbnail: /assets/images/gbc-thumb.png
   caption: "GBC"
 ---

-During my Ph.D. studies, I needed an efficient implementation of all currently available generalized barycentric coordinates that resulted in a set of stand-alone classes for all coordinates.
+During my PhD studies, I needed an efficient implementation of all currently available generalized barycentric coordinates that resulted in a set of stand-alone classes for all coordinates.